Tendrl/tendrl-ansible/roles/tendrl-server/README.md

 * When `etcd_ip_address` variable is undefined (which is the default state), this role will use ip address of default ipv4 network interface to configure etcd, otherwise a value of this variable will be used.
+* When `graphite_ip_address` variable is undefined (which is the default state), this role will use ip address of default ipv4 network interface, otherwise a value of this variable will be used.
+* When `graphite_port` variable is undefined, task which configures graphite port for `tendrl-node-agent` will be skipped so that the default value from config file (as shipped in rpm package) will be used. *If you are not sure* if you need to reconfigure this, *leave this variable undefined*.

 License
 -------